 The Commission does not undertake 'advertising campaigns'.
 However, the Commission publicises its government-commissioned inquiries and studies so that any individual, firm or organisation with an interest has an opportunity to present their views.
-Publicity takes the form of newspaper advertisements, regular distribution of PC Update, press releases, an email alert service, notification on the Commission's website and distribution of Commission circulars.
+Publicity takes the form of newspaper advertisements, regular distribution of PC Update, press releases, a

+Twitter and email alert service, notification on the Commission's website and distribution of Commission circulars.

-A total of \$49 330 was paid for advertising (including recruitment advertising) in 2012-13 to Adcorp Australia Ltd.
+A total of \$55 389 was paid for advertising (including recruitment advertising) in 2013-14 to Adcorp Australia Ltd.